romankouz/romankouz.github.io/content/volunteerings/AHA/index.md

 ## Overview

-- Led a charity incentive as part of a fundraising marathon for the American Heart Association.
+- Led charity incentives as part of fundraising marathons for the American Heart Association.
-- Crafted a format that exchange user donation contributions for rewards in content.

 ## Results

-- Raised $600+ for the American Heart Association during my feature.
+- Raised $1,400+ for the American Heart Association during my features.
-- The total event raised $6,000!
+- The total event raised $13,000!

 ### [❤️ Click here to contribute to the AHA!](https://www.heart.org/en/get-involved/ways-to-give?form=FUNELYZXFBW)
 ---